SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   other errors are isolated to a single request.
 The Error  status MUST be communicated to the client using the appropriate HTTP status codes.

-# Formal Syntax
-The extension used by RESTful EPP is specified in XML Schema notation.
-The formal syntax presented here is a complete schema representation of RESTful EPP suitable for automated validation of EPP XML instances.
-The schema is based on the XML schemas defined in
-[@!RFC5730]. [@!RFC3735, Section 2.3] states that it MUST be announced in the Greeting response.

 # IANA Considerations